WHTJEON/narrowvine/README.md

 If you get `ucrtbased.dll` and `vcruntime140d.dll` missing error when running `license_proxy.exe`, download and unzip [32bit.zip](https://github.com/WHTJEON/narrowvine/files/6438020/32bit.zip) to `..\Windows\System32` and download and unzip [64bit.zip](https://github.com/WHTJEON/narrowvine/files/6438018/64bit.zip) to `..\Windows\SysWOW64`.

 ## Legal Notice
 Educational purposes only.
 Downloading DRM'ed materials may violate their Terms of Service.
+DO NOT USE THIS FOR PIRACY.

 ##
 If you enjoyed using the script, a star or a follow will be highly appreciated! 😎